achakravarty/excelParser/README.md

 }
 ```

-If you do not want to parse the Workbook into any object of you own and just want a model which enables you to query the worksheets, rows and cells, then you just can invoke the [Parse](../../wiki/Core#excelprovider)
+If you do not want to parse the Workbook into any object of you own and just want a model which enables you to query the worksheets, rows and cells, then you just can invoke the [Parse](../../wiki/Core#excelprovider) method.

 ```csharp
 using(var excelProvider = new ExcelProvider(fileName))